-Signature event.onGlobalRefresh(pluginCallbackFunc:function):void Description Registers a global refresh handler that the vSphere Client will call when the Global Refresh button is clicked.
-Parameter: pluginCallbackFunc A reference to a global refresh handler, with signature function callback():void event.onThemeChanged() method
+Signature event.onGlobalRefresh(callback:function):void Description Registers a global refresh handler that the vSphere Client will call when the Global Refresh button is clicked.
+Parameter: callback A reference to a global refresh handler.
+The callback function must have the following signature: function callback():void event.onThemeChanged()

-Signature event.onThemeChanged(themeCalbackFunc:function):void Description Registers an event handler that the vSphere Client will call when the vSphere Client changes the current theme.
-Parameter: A reference to a theme change handler, with signature function themeCallbackFunc themeCallbackFunc(theme:app.PluginTheme):void modal.html
+Signature event.onThemeChanged(callback:function):void Description Registers an event handler that the vSphere Client will call when the vSphere Client changes the current theme.
+Parameter: callback A reference to a theme change handler.
+The callback function must have the following signature: function callback(theme:app.PluginTheme):void The theme parameter identifies the new vSphere Client theme.